14 Turkish Real Estate Investment Mistakes to Avoid for a Successful Purchase

 • Notary fees

-• Taxes on the purchase and potential resale
+• Taxes on purchase and resale

 • Annual property taxes